Boot order of libvirt machines

 152c152 < :boot_order => %w[network hd], --- > :boot_order => %w[hd network], 189a190

 app/models/compute_resources/foreman/model/libvirt.rbwould solve my problem, but I can see that this is undesirable in other situations.

-#4 Updated by Svein-Erik Lund about 6 years ago
+#4 Updated by Svein-Erik Lund over 6 years ago

 If the boot order is set to [hd network] the vm will fail to boot from disk, and continue to boot from network when a new machine is created.
 That's the way I've solved the problem for now.

 That said I totally agree that this isn't an optimal solution, but at least I can boot my virtual machines..

 The best solution imho would be to set the vm to boot from net when it's set to build, and to boot from disk when it's finished.

 A simpler solution would be to add an option to the UI to set the boot order of the vm

 I would love to be able to help change this, but my programming skills are limited to python (and that's limited to...).

 If there is any other way I can help I'll gladly do it :)